nainamohamed09642/mobilerobot-openloopcontrol/README.md

 # MobileRobot-Openloopcontrol
 ## Aim:To develop a python control code to move the mobilerobot along the predefined path.

-To develop a python control code to move the mobilerobot along the predefined path.

 ## Equipments Required:
 1. RoboMaster EP core
 2. Python 3.7